 By Steve Halligan

-Steve Halligan is Program Director for the Continuing Ministry Formation Program (CMFP) of the Ministry Formation Institute of the Diocese of San Bernardino.
+Steve Halligan is the Program Director of Continuing Ministry Formation Program (CMFP), a program of the diocesan Ministry Formation Institute (MFI).